DiamondLightSource/discorpy/docs/source/usage.rst

 Resources
 ---------

--   A technical report explaining step-by-step on how to calculate distortion coefficients from a dot pattern image is available at `Zenodo <https://zenodo.org/record/1322720>`__.
+-   A peer-reviewed paper describing the methods developed and implemented for Discorpy is available on `Journal of Synchrotron Radiation <https://doi.org/10.1107/S1600577525002267>`__.
 -   Examples of how to use the package are in the "/examples" folder at the `github page <https://github.com/DiamondLightSource/discorpy/tree/master/examples>`__.
 -   Coefficients determined by the package can be used by other tomographic software such as `Tomopy <https://tomopy.readthedocs.io/en/latest/api/tomopy.prep.alignment.html>`__,